Unbound Inc

 Unbound Inc. is an American sexual wellness company based in New York.
-Unbound is better known for manufacturing women sexual accessories such as vibrators and lubricants.
+Unbound manufactures sexual accessories for women, including vibrators and lubricants.
 In 2018, the company was announced runner-up at the TechCrunch Disrupt - San Francisco.

 History

 In 2012, entrepreneur Polly Rodriguez and Sarah Jayne Kinney founded the company.
 Unbound was started as a quarterly subscription box but later launched its own product line.
 In 2018, the company competed in TechCrunch Disrupt’s Battlefield competition and won 2nd place for their wearable, fashion-forward vibrator ring, Palma.
 The company were finalists at Disrupt SF, 2018.

-In June 2017, Unbound Babes launched "Vibes for Congress", an initiative to support planned parenthood.
+In June 2017, Unbound Babes launched "Vibes for Congress", an initiative to support Planned Parenthood, and raised $2.7 million from Founders Fund, Slow Ventures, Arena Ventures, SoGal Ventures and others.

-In May 2018, MTA rejected ads from Unbound for being too sexual.
+In May 2018, Metropolitan Transportation Authority rejected ads from Unbound for being too sexual.

 Products

 Initially, Unbound offered women a sensual subscription service, which included several sexual stimulation aids.
 Notably, Unbound manufactured a geometric-shaped metallic vibrator ring named as Palma, which was well received among customers.
 Palma was designed by Julia Lopez.